ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d5 - a - OOP Game Codealong.md

 - drop different things (prizes, different types of obstacles...)
 - score
 - improve game over page
-- display score in gameover page (can be implemented using localstorage)
+- display score in Game Over page (can be implemented using localStorage)
 - levels
 - multiple lives
 - allow moving the player up and down